Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Appendix

 \subsection{Case Studies on Different Image Verbalization Methods}

-This part showcases some image verbalization cases in Table~\ref{tab:image_verb_cases}.
-We randomly sample queries that can be answered by images and show the manual captions, verbalized captions, and verbalized queries of the query-related images.
+This experiment shows some image verbalization cases in Table~\ref{tab:image_verb_cases}.
+We randomly sample queries that can be answered by image documents and show the manual captions, verbalized captions, and verbalized queries of the image documents.

 Overall, these cases can be categorized into two groups according to the lengths of manual captions.
-The first three cases are more informative to describe the image facts among mentioned objects, which can be directly used in query-image matching.
-On the contrary, the manual captions in the last three cases are written by the most representative object that appeared in the images, making it difficult to distinguish the related images only according to these manual captions.
+The first three cases are longer and more informative to describe the image facts among mentioned objects, which can be directly used in text-image relevance modeling.
+On the contrary, the manual captions in the last three cases are written by the most representative entities that appeared in the images, making it difficult to distinguish the related images only according to these manual captions.

-VL-UnivSearch employs two image verbalization methods to enhance the textural semantics of images.
-Generating image captions is the most intuitive way to paraphrase images with some general image objective classes.
-Nevertheless, these pre-defined objective classes may be useless during retrieval, because the entities are critical to retrieving related sources in a question-answering system~\citep{sciavolino2021simple}.
-Different from these verbalized captions, the verbalized queries are usually more informative and meaningful.
-They specify the image objects by copying entity names from the manual captions, such as the names of person, place, and building.
-These entities can be directly matched with the given queries, which benefits cross-modality matching.
+UniVL-DR employs two image verbalization methods to enhance the textual semantics of images.
+Generating image captions is the most intuitive way to paraphrase images with some pre-defined classes of image objects.
+Nevertheless, these object classes are too general and may be uninformative to provide semantics for matching, because the specific entities are critical to retrieving related documents in a question-answering system~\citep{sciavolino2021simple}.
+Different from these verbalized captions, the verbalized queries are usually more informative and meaningful and specify the image objects by copying entity names from the manual captions, such as the names of persons, places, and buildings.
+These entities can be directly matched with the given queries, which benefits cross-modality matching and helps to mitigate the modality gap between images and texts.